izzoa/wgcf-teams/guide.md

 - **Browser permissions**: Some browsers require enabling Developer Tools in settings
 - **Private/Incognito mode**: Developer Tools work in private browsing, but cookies may behave differently

-## Visual Guide
+## Guide

-While we can't include screenshots here, the general layout in Developer Tools should look like this:
+The general layout in Developer Tools should look like this:

 ```
 Developer Tools